metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 However there are few programs and techniques available to monitor firewall activity in live.

 **Process Monitor**
+- Process monitor will let you monitor process network activity, in addition of IP address and port you will also know which process and which user (either system or human user) initiated connection, and several other stuff which you can enable as needed in options.
 - Process monitor is must have program, here is a screenshot as I monitor process network activity right now:\
 click on image to enlarge!
 ![](https://i.imgur.com/wNtDw8D.png)